TheMiningKing/tmk-website-jan-2018/source/_posts/2Miners-com-an-Ethereum-Mining-Pool-Review.md

 - mining
 ---

+# 2018-3-14 Update!

+I put the [bula rig](http://dwarfpool.com/eth/address/?wallet=7e5533116dbd23b113d3288aacbf4d2122f88ad3) back on Dwarfpool, because 2miners was kind of sucking there for awhile.
+It took 14 days to pay out 0.1 ETH.
+Dwarfpool has consistently paid 0.1 ETH every 10 days.

+We'll see if this is an issue isolated to 2miners, or if mining profits are down because of dilution...

+# Setup and Review

 Nick from [2miners.com](https://2miners.com) reached out to the Mining King a couple of weeks back.
 He wants to promote his mining pool, and I'm happy to oblige by giving it a test run.

 A new pool is a welcome change of pace for me, because it's easy to fall into a mining pool rut.
 Don't fix what ain't broke, afterall.